tracker code

 5

 If 6ACH cannot be achieved, or viral load risk is potentially high, or if air flow or air distribution is inadequate, then mitigation should be installed.
-The space should be protected with correctly specified and positioned fan-assisted germicidal UV upper room/ceiling emitters; or medical grade HEPA Filters with integral UV air disinfection.
+The space should be protected with correctly specified and positioned fan-assisted GUV upper room/ceiling emitters; or medical grade HEPA Filters with integral GUV air disinfection.

 6